Thanks to a range of generous charitable donations, funding is available to support DofE participation throughout the South East Region.

 3. Participating at a Centre which is designated as working exclusively with disadvantaged young people.

-If none of these criteria are relevant but you still believe that the young person qualifies for FPP then you may still apply using criteria 4, although you will need to provide supporting information on the form.
+If none of these criteria are relevant but you still believe that the young person qualifies for FPP then you may still apply, although you will need to provide supporting information on the form.

 Other South East Funding Opportunities